Spam text messages are a significant problem in the field of cybersecurity because they pose a real risk to people’s safety and privacy.

 - 76% of American adults have been irritated or frustrated by unsolicited text messages.

-- Over 400 million spam messages were predicted to be sent daily via WhatsApp in 2022.
+- Over 400 million spam messages were sent daily via WhatsApp in 2022.

 The Number of Spam Text Messages Keeps Rising